CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Discussion and Conclusion

 As explained in Section \ref{sec:eval}, we were unable to directly compare against BFT variants of Raft \cite{t1,t2,t3}.
 Hence, we conducted performance comparisons between Raft-Forensics and leading BFT designs like Dumbo-NG, as detailed in Appendix \ref{sec:discussion-bft}.
 Our analysis indicates that, in terms of reducing latency, Raft-Forensics generally surpasses Dumbo-NG, though the latter may display competitive or superior throughput for larger transaction volumes.
 Moreover, Dumbo-NG is optimized for efficiently propagating blocks containing multiple transactions among numerous participants, while Raft variants typically handle single-transaction blocks (as required by SMR) in small-scale distributed systems.
 As a result, we acknowledge that BFT protocols can indeed be optimized to achieve good performance and replace CFT protocols in applications requiring higher security guarantees, albeit at the cost of increased design complexity and an overhaul of the entire consensus logic.
 In contrast, accountability may be more suitable for scenarios with moderate security improvement requirements and an emphasis on lightweight changes.

 More broadly, accountability need not be viewed as an alternative to Byzantine fault tolerance---it is a complementary, desirable property.
 For example, all BFT protocols do not inherently offer accountability \cite{sheng2021bft}.
-In the language of the NIST cybersecurity framework \cite{PublicDr13:online}, fault tolerance falls under the `Protect' function, whereas accountability is more related to the equally-important `Respond' and `Recover' functions.
 We posit that accountability is an important component of distributed system governance---all the more so for geographically-distributed critical infrastructure \cite{ezzeldin2021robustness}.

 \Urlmuskip=0mu plus 1mu